damo97-dsi/Freight_Optimization/README.md

 ## Why This Project Matters

-This project demonstrates how predictive analytics and optimization can work together to support real operational decisions.
+This project demonstrates how predictive analytics and optimization can move beyond analysis to drive real operational decisions.

-It highlights the transition from static routing rules to model-driven, constraint-based decision systems.
+It reflects how logistics systems transition from heuristic rules to model-driven, constraint-based decision frameworks.

 Relevant for:

-* Business Intelligence
+- Business Intelligence
-* Operations Analytics
+- Operations Analytics
-* Supply Chain Analytics
+- Supply Chain Analytics
-* Decision Science
+- Decision Science

 ---